dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

 The longitidunal analysis of ctDNA in the surveillance setting reached values of 88% and 98% for sensitivity and specificity, respectively [@reinertAnalysisPlasmaCellFree2019].

-The Signatera (Natera) assay has currently become a prominent advocate of the tumor-informed approach, and best exemplifies the harnessing of NGS in this strategy.
-In brief, initial tumor variants are sought after in both primary tumor tissue and matched normal tissue using a whole exome sequencing approach, which is a step beyond the targeted sequencing used by previous studies.
-A set of 16 or more mutations is worked out and subsequently considered for the creation of a bespoke test based on ultradeep multiplex PCR.
-The results of this test are processed via a propietary software for variant calling, considering
+The commercial assay Signatera (Natera) has currently become a prominent advocate of the tumor-informed approach, which relies on WES and multiplex PCR for detecting the main 16 tumor-specific mutations.

-which is then used to detect ctDNA and monitorize MRD [@SignateraOverview].
+> Early Reinert works.

 One key large-scale study that employs this approach in CRC is the GALAXY trial (UMIN000039205), which is an observational part of the CIRCULATE-Japan study to assess the presence of ctDNA in the postoperative setting for a subcohort of stage II-IV patients.
 Importantly, the ctDNA status is used in the framework of this clinical trial as the criterion for patient assignment to one of two related clinical trials: patients that test positive for ctDNA are assigned to the ALTAIR trial, assessing the adequacy of chemotherapy escalation, and ctDNA-negative patients are assigned to the VEGA trial, studying the non-inferiority of treatment de-escalation [@taniguchiCIRCULATEJapanCirculatingTumor2021].
 The first results reported from the GALAXY trial came from a cohort of 1039 patients spanning the aforementioned stages II-IV.
 Patients were followed-up postoperatively for up to a median of 16.74 months and, at the landmark timepoint of 4 weeks after surgery, the relapse rate for ctDNA-negative patients was 9.5% (of 852), while for ctDNA-positive patients amounted to 61.4% (of 187) (HR = 10.0; 95% CI = 7.7 - 14.0, p < 0.0001) [@kotaniMolecularResidualDisease2023].